RTRE-Community/RTRE/README.md

 ```
 You will also need to connect to a firebase Database, follow instructions in the section [firestore Configuration](#🔥-firestore-configuration)

-Next, either install [Bimserver](https://github.com/opensourceBIM/BIMserver/releases) from its repository version 1.5.182 Or the easier way trough a docker with image from [dockerhub](https://hub.docker.com/r/disitlab/bimserver/tags)
+Next, either install [Bimserver](https://github.com/opensourceBIM/BIMserver/releases) from its repository version 1.5.182 Or the easier way through docker with an image from [dockerhub](https://hub.docker.com/r/disitlab/bimserver/tags)

 ```bash